Bridging the Americas

 Letters sent to the partner class in Latin America or the Caribbean may need to be in Spanish.
 Teachers are encouraged to work with a volunteer from the school or community or with a high school Spanish class to translate letters written by individual students.
-If no such arrangement is possible, the SMBC will translate a letter from the class as a whole to send along with the students' drawings.
+If no such arrangement is possible, the SMBC will translate a letter from the class as a whole.

 - View a short video from the Fairfax Country Public Schools network about the program

 - View a video preview of a New Hampshire Public Television special featuring this program

 - Read about how one Virginia teacher integrates the Bridging the Americas program into her classroom.

 - Read a Washington Post article about classes in Virginia that were partnered with classes in Nicaragua.

 - Read about a Spanish immersion teacher's experience in the program.

 - Read an essay written by a teacher whose experience in the Bridging the Americas program inspired him to travel to Ometepe Island, Nicaragua with his family.